310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% endbubble %}

 {% bubble Madara %}
-No no, that won’t do as an excuse… It’s just that I kept running into one problem after another, and had to rush about everywhere.
+No no, that won’t do as an excuse… It’s just that I kept running into one problem after another, and had to rush about eeeverywhere.

 I think I finally got through them all, though… Ahh man, I’m exhausted.
 {% endbubble %}

 {% bubble Nazuna %}
-Hehe, you’ve got a lot of stamina, so you’ll be fine!
+Heheh, you’ve got a lot of stamina, so you’ll be fine!
 You can do it, you can~♪
 {% endbubble %}

 {% img /img/es/eventstory/sweethalloween/chiakibcg.jpg %}

 {% bubble Chiaki %}
 Yep!
-So, now that all us monsters are here, let’s quit the chatter and start entertaining our guests!
+So, now that all of us monsters are here, let’s quit the chatter and start entertaining our guests!

 Let’s go, everyone!
 We’re at a climax from start to end…☆[^6]